stanfordnlp/dspy/docs/docs/index.md

 ## 3) **DSPy's Ecosystem** advances open-source AI research.

-By introducing structure into the space of LM programming, DSPy aims to enable a large, distributed, and open community to improve the architectures, inference-time strategies, and optimizers for LM programs.
-This gives developers and researchers more control over their AI systems, helps them iterate much faster, and allows _your DSPy programs_ to get better over time by simply applying the latest optimizers or modules.
+DSPy introduces structure to enable a large, open community to improve the architectures, inference-time strategies, and optimizers for LM programs.
+This gives you more control over your AI systems, helps you iterate much faster, and allows your DSPy programs to get better over time by simply applying the latest optimizers or modules.

-The initial DSPy research started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like [ColBERT-QA](https://arxiv.org/abs/2007.00814), [Baleen](https://arxiv.org/abs/2101.00436), and [Hindsight](https://arxiv.org/abs/2110.07752).
-An early version was first released as [Demonstrate-Search-Predict](https://arxiv.org/abs/2212.14024) (DSP) in Dec 2022 and then evolved in Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714), or Declarative Self-improving Python.
+DSPy research started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like [ColBERT-QA](https://arxiv.org/abs/2007.00814), [Baleen](https://arxiv.org/abs/2101.00436), and [Hindsight](https://arxiv.org/abs/2110.07752).
+The first version was released as [Demonstrate-Search-Predict](https://arxiv.org/abs/2212.14024) (DSP) in Dec 2022 and then evolved in Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714).
 Thanks to [nearly 250 wonderful contributors](https://github.com/stanfordnlp/dspy/graphs/contributors), DSPy has introduced tens of thousands of people to building modular LM programs and optimizing their prompts and weights automatically.

-Since then, the broad community around DSPy has produced a large body of research and applications.
-This includes work on optimizers, like [MIPROv2](https://arxiv.org/abs/2406.11695), [BetterTogether](https://arxiv.org/abs/2407.10930), and [LeReT](https://arxiv.org/abs/2410.23214).
-It also includes novel program architectures, like [STORM](https://arxiv.org/abs/2402.14207), [IReRa](https://arxiv.org/abs/2401.12178), and [DSPy Assertions](https://arxiv.org/abs/2312.13382).
-And it includes a large number of successful applications to new problems, like [PAPILLON](https://arxiv.org/abs/2410.17127), [PATH](https://arxiv.org/abs/2406.11706), [WangLab@MEDIQA](https://arxiv.org/abs/2404.14544), [UMD's Prompting Case Study](https://arxiv.org/abs/2406.06608), and [Haize's Red-Teaming Program](https://blog.haizelabs.com/posts/dspy/), in addition to many open-source projects and numerous production applications.
+Since then, DSPy's community has produced a large body of research and applications.
+This includes work on optimizers, like [MIPROv2](https://arxiv.org/abs/2406.11695), [BetterTogether](https://arxiv.org/abs/2407.10930), and [LeReT](https://arxiv.org/abs/2410.23214), and several novel program architectures, like [STORM](https://arxiv.org/abs/2402.14207), [IReRa](https://arxiv.org/abs/2401.12178), and [DSPy Assertions](https://arxiv.org/abs/2312.13382).
+It also includes many successful applications to new problems, like [PAPILLON](https://arxiv.org/abs/2410.17127), [PATH](https://arxiv.org/abs/2406.11706), [WangLab@MEDIQA](https://arxiv.org/abs/2404.14544), [UMD's Prompting Case Study](https://arxiv.org/abs/2406.06608), and [Haize's Red-Teaming Program](https://blog.haizelabs.com/posts/dspy/), in addition to many open-source projects and numerous production applications.
 You can learn about a few of these in the [Use Cases](/dspy-usecases/) page.